maartencorpel/tracks-web/TECHNICAL_GUIDE.md

 ## Architecture Overview

-The Spot Join web app is built as a **single-page application** using Next.js 15 with the App Router pattern.
+The Tracks Match web app is built as a **single-page application** using Next.js 15 with the App Router pattern.
 It serves as a web-based entry point for users to join Spotify music guessing games created on the iOS app.

 ### Core Principles